I am a writer and story-teller at heart.

 Why Living at the Legal Limit?

 In fact, I do live near the legal limit of the number of animals that you can live with in a residential home in Ottawa.
-Less so, when one of the animals we were babysitting for a year went back to his owner.

 The motley animal crew is as follows: